safakgenisol/tuplutv/README.md

 ## Legal Notes

 ### TMDB

-This product uses the TMDB API but is not endorsed or certified by TMDB.
+The TMBD API is used to provide movie and TV show metadata This product uses the TMDB API but is not endorsed or certified by TMDB.

 ### VLC / VLCKit